vangj/py-bbn/docs/source/sampling.rst

 Sampling Data
 =============

 Sampling data from a BBN is possible.
-The algorithm uses ``logic sampling with rejection``.
+The algorithm uses ``logic sampling with rejection`` :cite:`1988:henrion`.

 Simple Sampling
 ---------------